top of page

 One smart approach is to make a list of every question your clients or customers have ever asked you, then turn each one into a blog post that offers a thoughtful, useful answer.

-If SEO and AIO just isn't your cup of tea (or oat milk flat white), drop me a line.
+If SEO and AIO just aren't your cup of tea (or oat milk flat white), drop me a line.
 From website audits that highlight DIY steps for improving SEO to well-written (and human-written!) crafted blog posts that showcase your expertise, I'd love to help.

 With thanks to Chris from BrisTechTonic for a fascinating talk earlier this month and sharing his insights on SEO in the age of AI.